GLOBAL MARKETS-Dollar, shares fall as U.S. government shutdown looms

 economy and consumer confidence.
 As many as 1 million federal

-as on Tuesday and Wednesday, but held out no new offer of
+on Monday, as well as on Tuesday and Wednesday, but held out no

 The CBOE's Volatility index, often called Wall